UWCNuclear/UbuntuSetUp/README.md

 *More support*:	https://root.cern/install/  and Google

-# How to install Anaconda, Spyder and Jupyter Notebook on Windows
+# How to install Anaconda, Spyder and Jupyter Notebook on Windows or Ubuntu
 Step 1.
 Follow instructions carefully: https://docs.anaconda.com/anaconda/install/windows/

 *Test*: Run the Monte Carlo code "pi.py" included in this repository.
 To download, click "Code" at the top right, click "Download ZIP".
 To run, open "pi.py" in Spyder, click the arrow (run) icon, click on "Plots" in the top right window.